ncatlab/nlab-content/pages/7/5/7/2/2757/content.md

 ### By initial algebras over endofunctors

-The induction principle my neatly be formalized in terms of the notion of [[initial algebras of an endofunctor]].
+The induction principle may neatly be formalized in terms of the notion of [[initial algebras of an endofunctor]].

 In the [[category]] [[Set]], the [[initial algebra]] [[algebra for an endofunctor|for the endofunctor]] $F: X \to 1 + X$ is $\langle 0, s \rangle : 1 + \mathbb{N} \to \mathbb{N}$, where $\mathbb{N}$ is the set of [[natural numbers]], $0$ is the smallest natural number, and $s$ is the [[successor]] operation.